-- Obtained a recognized postsecondary credential during program participation or within one year after exit; or - Were in a secondary education program and obtained a secondary school diploma or its recognized equivalent during program participation or within one year after exit and were also employed, or in an education or training program leading to a recognized postsecondary credential within one year after exit; divided by - The number of participants enrolled in an education or training program (excluding those in on-the-job training (OJT) and customized training) who exited during the reporting period.
+- 1. Obtained a recognized post-secondary credential during program participation or within one year after exit; or - 2.
+Were in a secondary education program and obtained a secondary school diploma or its recognized equivalent during program participation or within one year after exit and were also employed, or in an education or training program leading to a recognized post-secondary credential within one year after exit; divided by

+3. The number of participants enrolled in an education or training program (excluding those in OJT and customized training) who exited during the reporting period.